stamen/map-gl-style-build/docs/IMPLEMENTATION.md

 #### Context Requirements

 The `context` object contains variables that layers can reference.
-Each variable file must be declared using `require()`:
+If you choose to store variables in separate files (recommended for complex stylesheets) those files must be declared using `require()`:

 ```javascript
 // For separate variable files